DrPsychick/ansible-testing/README.md

 Contributing is really easy:
 1. Fork the project on GitHub : https://github.com/DrPsychick/ansible-testing
 2. Checkout the fork on your Linux box
-3. Symlink the role in your roles Molecule scenario (i.e. `./molecule/default/`)
+3. Symlink the fork in your roles Molecule scenario (i.e. `./molecule/default/`)
 4. Make changes and test your role with them until you're happy - commit and create a pull-request

 ```shell